ecmwf/anemoi-docs/docs/contributing/guidelines.rst

 #.
 After approval:

    -  PRs are merged using squash merge to maintain a clean history.
    -  The squash commit message will use the PR title and the description.

+# !
+TODO - add section about regression test for refactor + benchmarking for scientific features

 .. _merging-guidelines:

 *********************************
  Pull Request Merging Guidelines
 *********************************

 Once a PR has been reviewed and the appropriate label is in place, the following merging rules apply:

-- For PRs labeled ``ATS Approval Not Needed``:
-  The PR can be merged by the reviewer once it has been approved, provided the reviewer is not the original contributor.
+-  For PRs labeled ``ATS Approval Not Needed``: The PR can be merged by the reviewer once it has been approved, provided the reviewer is not the original contributor.

-- For PRs labeled ``ATS Approved``:
-  These PRs will be merged by the ``@anemoisecurity`` group after they have been reviewed in the ATS meeting and marked with the ``ATS Approved`` label.
+-  For PRs labeled ``ATS Approved``: These PRs will be merged by the ``@anemoisecurity`` group after they have been reviewed in the ATS meeting and marked with the ``ATS Approved`` label.

 .. note::

    PRs that do not have either label **must not be merged**.
 When in doubt, apply the ``ATS Approval Needed`` label or consult ``@anemoisecurity`` for guidance.

 ***************
  Documentation